edxz7/GameTreeSolver-N-puzzle-game-Artificial-Inteligence/README.md

 blocks = [[ int(el) for el in line.split()] for line in f ]
 ```
 To know how to build your own boards in the right format, read the comments inside solver.py.
-Uncomment any one of those sections depending in how you want to supply the boards
+Uncomment any one of above lines of code depending in how you want to supply the boards

 ---